Mahmoud-Abdelwahab/Xische-Task/README.md

 - Clone App from Main Branch
 - Upon launching the application, Module A's listing screen will be displayed.
 - Module A fetches data from the external API and caches it locally using Realm.
-- If the API request fails, Module A retrieves data from the local cache.
+- If the API request fails Or No internet Connection, Module A retrieves data from the local cache.
 - Tap on an item in the listing screen to navigate to Module B's details screen.
 - Module B displays detailed information about the selected item.
 - Tap the refresh button in Module B to dismiss Details screen then refresh of Module A's listing screen.
-- The API dosnt support pagination and also i make the coutry as Constant UAE because no place in the UI we can change the country from it
+- `The API dosnt support pagination and also i make the coutry as Constant UAE because no place in the UI we can change the country from it

 # Notes; -
 - I created main app and two sub frameworks for the two screens